 Common Ownership of a Massachusetts Condominium

 Common ownership, is usually areas that the individuals use in common.
+It also means you have a financial stake in maintaining and repairing those common areas.
 Some common areas are:

 Pros and cons of owning a Massachusetts condominium: